What to see and do in April

 Our reserves are home to some of the most picturesque lakes, ponds, streams and wetlands which is why the theme for April’s photography competition is ‘Waterways and Wetlands’.

 Take your camera with you on your next adventure and capture the incredible beauty of water.
-This could be the reflections you see, a beautiful stream or river flowing, the way that animals and insects interact with the water or even the vast and beautiful nature of our wetland habitats, the opportunities are endless!
+This could be the reflections you see, a beautiful stream or river flowing, the way that animals interact with the water or even the vast landscapes of our wetland habitats; the opportunities are endless!

-Send in your entries by 16th April for your chance to have your photo included on our wildlife calendar for 2026, along with your very own copy of the calendar.
+Send in your entries by 16th April for your chance to have your photo included on our 2027 wildlife calendar, along with your very own copy of the calendar.